-I'm a cyclepunk who enjoys being in the anonymous streets, but pulls off a flashy, cyberpunk aesthetic.
-My work as a technical consultant and bike courier gives me a lot of flexibility to choose and test my equipment, and my highly social personal life tends to keep my gear small and adaptable.
+I enjoy being anonymous when people aren't paying attention, but pulling off a futuristic aesthetic when people look closer.
+My work as a consultant gives me a lot of flexibility to choose and test my equipment, and my highly social personal life tends to keep my gear small and adaptable.
 I tend toward pared down, clean gear that blends into a crowd when I keep my head down, and stands out on the street when I pull my shoulders back.
-I like being seen right before I disappear.

 Most of the stuff I carry has been vetted for months, and has very particular reasons that it has won out, though I constantly tinker and experiment with different pieces over time.
 It's part of who I am, at this point.
 Always forward.

-Greenroom136 makes functional, practical bags that are among the most durable I've ever carried, and triple-layered to reassure me against weather.
-They have good organization, and tend to be overbuilt for their purpose.
+Greenroom136 makes functional, practical bags that are among the most durable I've ever carried.
+They have good organization and are overbuilt for their purpose, with things like triple-layering and attachment points that make sense.
 I've carried Greenroom136 bags for years, and they feel like an extension of me.